By Bill Dedman

-Estate of Huguette Clark from the book "Empty Mansions
+The estate of Huguette Clark from the book "Empty Mansions"

 Believed to be a self-portrait, this unsigned painting shows Huguette Clark in her twenties.
-Most of the shy artist's copper-mining fortune is going to a charity for the arts.
+Most of her copper-mining fortune is going to charity.

 As one obstacle fell, another one arose: Clark's physician, Dr. Henry Singman, filed an objection with the judge on Friday.
 Although he received $100,000 in the will as it was written, he remains subject to attempts to recover hundreds of thousands of dollars in gifts that Clark gave him while she lived.
 Although Clark's nurse was released from such claims, the doctor was not.